This page has been put together to hold all the information pertaining to the ATR discrimination action.

-DAMAGES: This has come up a lot and we would like to explain what this means here.
+WHAT CAN OUR DAMAGES OR AWARD BE?: This has come up a lot and we would like to explain what this means here.
 Yes, it is true that whether you are permanently hired, or provision, or rotating, your salary is really not affected.
 However, keep in mind that if you lost per session opportunities, such as grading regents, summer school, or coaching, those can be considered "damages" to your income.
+In addition, the SDHR can award damages for mental anguish.
 Enter those losses in the details section of the form below.
 Hopefully, the SDHR will find probable cause and compensate you for those losses outside your salary.

-NEXT STEP: If you already filled out the first form, that collected the preliminary data, and are interested in continuing, then you have to fill out the form below and make a payment by February 9, 2018.
+NEXT STEP: If you already filled out the first form, that collected the preliminary data, and are interested in continuing, then you have to fill out the form below and make a payment by February 9, 2018 (We are taking applications after this date up until we are ready to file).
 If you have not filled out the initial questionnaire, then please do so by clicking here.
 In other words, bothforms need to be filled out before any ATR joins the complaint.
 The first form collects group data and the second, found below, collects individual data for the complaint.

 If you have further questions, email firstname.lastname@example.org.

 We applaud you for taking ownership in changing a system that ignores and does not value, your experience.